-The ITOCHU Group Basic Policy on Promotion of Sustainability
+The ITOCHU Group Sustainability Policy

-(1) Identification of material issues and promotion of businesses that address the social issues
+- (1) Identification of material issues and promotion of businesses that address the social issues

-(2) Establishment of mutual trust with society
+- (2) Establishment of mutual trust with society

-(3) Strengthening supply chain and business investment management to lead to sustainable use of natural resources with respect for human rights and consideration for the environment
+- (3) Strengthening supply chain and business investment management to lead to sustainable use of natural resources with respect for human rights and consideration for the environment

 While engaging in business activities, we respect the legal systems of each country and international rules, and strive to prevent the occurrence of environmental pollution and/or human rights and labor issues that threaten our lives.
 In addition, we give due consideration to the mitigation of and adaption to climate change, the preservation of the global environment, such as through the conservation of biodiversity and ecosystems, and human rights issues.

 We endeavor to understand how natural resources are utilized (such as air, water, land, food, minerals, fossil fuels, animals, and plants) and what consideration is given to human rights and labor issues, both in the businesses where we invest and in the supply chains related to the products we handle.
 We request our business partners to understand and implement our concept of sustainability, and aim to build a sustainable value chain.